-Facebook’s unlimited character updates make it the perfect channel for brand storytelling.
-Storytelling is important to feed into our social media strategy as our audience is more likely to buy if we nurture and flirt with them throughout each stage of the purchase funnel.
+Facebook’s unlimited character updates make it the perfect platform for brand storytelling.
+Storytelling is important to feed into our social networks and social media strategy as our followers are more likely to buy if we nurture and flirt with them throughout each stage of the purchase funnel.
 We recently published a post on how flirting is one secret towards a successful social media strategy.
 When thought of like this, if we storm in and ask if a person would like to go out on a date before engaging they will find us creepy… and nobody likes a creep!
 The same principles apply to marketing.
-Facebook is so successful from a sales point of view because it’s the perfect channel for long conversations.
+Facebook is so successful from a sales point of view because it’s the perfect social platform for long conversations.

 Twitter on the other hand is for short bursts of information.
 Sheena Cox, Key Account Manager at Meltwater explains, “Whilst all social media content has to tap into the here and now, Twitter is the Usain Bolt of social media channels.
 140 characters is the fastest way to spread the word.
 Whereas Facebook content tends to keep conversations going for longer.”
-Due to the 140 character limit, we tend to see brands directing the audience to other sites rather than focusing communication purely on the platform.
+Due to the 240 character limit on a tweet, we tend to see brands directing followers to other sites rather than focusing communication purely on the platform.
 Don’t be afraid to share third party content on Twitter.
 The hashtag feature is often used by the audience as a social discovery mechanism to follow industry news; therefore our audience expects to see third party content to engage with.

-There’s a real weigh-up between real-time content and timeliness between the two social media channels and we must consider this in our social media strategy.
+There’s a real weigh-up between real-time content and timeliness between the two social networks and we must consider this in our strategies for social media.
 Twitter is often thought of as a news outlet due to the real time nature of the platform.
-We tend to see shorter but more frequent posts on Twitter, with users and brands often providing a running commentary on situations (take Dunkin Donuts’s #DunkinReplay campaign for example).
-Consequently, the lifespan of engagement with content on Twitter is shorter.
+We tend to see shorter but more frequent posts on Twitter, with Twitter users and brands often providing a running commentary on situations (take Dunkin Donuts’s #DunkinReplay campaign for example).
+Consequently, the lifespan of engagement with tweets and content on Twitter is shorter.
 For those wanting to post evergreen content, consider Facebook as the medium as it is the outlet for on-going conversations, as Sheena Cox mentions.